psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 ## Implementation

 To implement this solution:
-1. Download latest [plugin](https://github.com/psaux-it/nginx-fastcgi-cache-purge-preload-wordpress/releases/tag/v2.0.1) from our releases and install to your wordpress instance
+1. Download latest [plugin](https://wordpress.org/plugins/fastcgi-cache-purge-and-preload-nginx/) from official wordpress plugin repository or from our latest [releases](https://github.com/psaux-it/nginx-fastcgi-cache-purge-preload-wordpress/releases/tag/v2.0.1) and install to your wordpress instance also you can search plugin on wordpress admin dashboard as 'fastcgi cache purge and preload for nginx'
 2. On **root** call ```bash <(curl -Ss https://psaux-it.github.io/install.sh)``` to start automated setup

 ## What does install.sh do?
 Is it safe?